 The ride finally opened on 16th March 2002, however it was not without its teething problems as the ride experienced a number of reliability issues in its first few months of operation.
 Despite its early issues, Air quickly became one of the most popular rides at the resort and remains the only flying rollercoaster in the UK.

 During late July 2015, an application for minor enhancements to Air, including changes to its station as well as the addition of two theming features and a photo-opportunity kiosk, was submitted to Staffordshire Moorlands District Council.
 Towards the end of the 2015 season teasers telling guests to ‘prepare for a new flight’ then appeared around Air’s plaza and on the Resort’s website, fueling speculation over what might happen to Air in 2016.
 On 12th January 2016, at a media event held at the London Science Museum, Alton Towers Resort announced that Air would become Galactica from April of that year, claiming it to be “the world’s first rollercoaster full dedicated to virtual reality”.
 Whilst there would be no physical changes to the ride’s layout, guests would now have the option to wear a VR headset for the duration of the ride to simulate an interstellar adventure.
+The VR hardware and content would be provided by Figment Productions.

 In late February 2016, Alton Towers Resort updated their website to state that Galactica would open 24th March 2016, slightly earlier than originally expected.
 As the opening date approached the Resort offered a series of previews on the attraction with Commander Chris Hadfield (famous for his work on the International Space Station) the first to ride, followed by invited press and media.
 During the opening weekend of the theme park, annual pass holders who had managed to obtain one of a very limited number of preview tickets also got the opportunity to try out the ride for the very first time.
 Responses to these previews were largely positive, and although there were one or two technical glitches during the preview stage, most agreed that the ride was a strong addition to the Resort.